Sometimes in moments of anger and disbelief, all you can do is chuckle and keep moving forward.

-Despite protests from players and Krystkowiak, the call held true and Oregon was able to run out the clock the rest of the way.
+Despite protests from players and Krystkowiak, the call held true and Oregon was able to hang on the rest of the way.

-Making matters even worse, which Krystkowiak spoke of very pointedly in his postgame presser, was the fact that the officials repeatedly missed calls throughout the game so calling a double-dribble in that situation was "mind-boggling."
+If Krystkowiak's initial comments might not have been the ones that spurned the reprimand from the Pac-12, it was definitely his follow-up comments that got the conference's attention.
+He spoke of very pointedly in his postgame presser, noting the fact that the officials repeatedly missed calls throughout the game so calling a double-dribble in that situation was "mind-boggling."

 “And palming doesn’t seem to be called.
-I can show you 15 clips of palming tonight,” he rattled on about.
+I can show you 15 clips of palming tonight,” Krystkowiak said.
 “So I am really confused and I feel really bummed for our team.
 I feel bad for the game, that it has to be that way.
 That’s how I feel about it.”